WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Infinite Loading Screen on a New Game
   * Having your config ini's synced to one-drive is known to cause issues.
 Try setting MO2 to use profile specific INIs in the profile manager dropdown.
   * Try alt-tabbing a couple times, or pressing enter or E several times.
 If you have a controller, try presing A (or whatever the default activation is)
-  * If none of those work, try downloading this save file [Save File](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=342910&game_id=1151).
-Play through the value, and you can redo your character before exitting the vault.
+  * If none of those work, try downloading this save file [Save File](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=342910&game_id=1151), it has both male and female saves in the download.
+Play through the vault, and you can redo your character before exitting the vault.